Name: John Cooley

 "Cooley, William, born 1753, a founder in Dublin, emigrated from London to

 Maryland on the Rebecca as an indentured servant.
 9.1774.

 [PRO.T47/9-11]".

-The full passenger list is found in The New England Historical and
+The full passenger list is found in The New England

 arrived in Virginia on many occasions, stopping in several ports to drop off

 slaves.
-Could it have stopped in Port Royal with it's cargo of servants in
+Could it have stopped in Port Royal with its cargo of servants in

 1753, thereby explaining our John's presence in the county two years later?